 The Kindergarten Center provides services for those that qualify including occupational therapy, physical therapy, speech therapy, ESL and access to a Student Assistance Counselor.
 The Kindergarten Center implements a Response to Intervention model for students not reaching their fullest potential.
 This RTI model allows the parents and teachers to focus on specific goals, document progress through data and then refine the goals as needed.

 Computers and technology extend into all areas of the curriculum.
-Smart Boards facilitate interactive lessons in classrooms and teachers utilize Google Classroom enhance learning.
+Smart Boards and Chromebooks facilitate interactive lessons to enhance learning.
 The Rutherford School District provides each child with their own Chromebook to support student’s learning remotely and in person.